teledirigido/wp-paristemplate/README.md

 # WP Paris Template

 This is a Wordpress starter theme that uses Laravel Mix, Stylus, ACF and modern JS.
-Includes several pollifills, utility wordpress actions and filters that will help you to start crafting your wordpress themem right away.
+Includes several polyfills, utility wordpress actions and filters that will help you to start crafting your wordpress themem right away.

 ## File & Folder Structure